VT-Collab/StROL_RAL/Readme.md

 ```bash
 python3 test_ours.py --eval --boltzmann
 ```
-This code uses a boltzmann rational model of the human to provide corrections to the robot.
+This code uses a model of the human that always chooses the optimal actions for the given reward function to provide corrections to the robot (noise and bias are added after the optimal action is chosen).
 The simulated human, by default, chooses their actions from a binormal distribution of tasks.
 To use a uniform prior for the tasks, add the argument `--uniform` when running the script.
 The results for the runs for all approaces will be saved in `/results'.

 ### User Study
 In our in-person user-study, the participants interact with a 7-DoF Franka Emika Panda robot arm to teach it 3 different tasks.
 The state and action space for one task is 3-dimensional, i.e. $x, u \in \mathbb{R}^3$, while for the other two tasks the state and action spaces are 6-dimensional ($x, u \in \mathbb{R}^6$).
 The robot is carrying a cup and its workspace consists of 2 objects (a pitcher and a plate).
 For the $1st$ task, the robot had access to three features, while for the $2nd$ and $3rd$ task the robot was given 4 features.
 For all tasks, $\hat g$ was trained with multinormal priors with number of possible tasks equal to the number of features.